 Business E-mail Compromise (BEC)

 BEC is a sophisticated form of wire transfer fraud that is becoming more commonly used against U.S. businesses.
 To perpetrate a BEC, fraudsters typically compromise a legitimate business’ email account – mostly that of a CEO or CFO, and use it to send wire transfer instructions to a company employee, misleading her/him to think that the instruction’s email arrived from the CEO/CFO.
 There are other BEC “flavors”, all exploiting people’s tendency to believe and comply with messages from high executives.
+These types of fraudulent emails can put people and businesses at risk, this is why finding assured wire transfer companies to make sure everything is kept safe is vital.

 Businesses should be aware of this threat, and adjust their wire transfer practices so as to minimize their exposure to such a risk.
 Mitigating steps include: